 Bees love rosemary flowers.
 Few plants attract bees as rosemary can.
 Plant height is variable, from 18-60 in. tall.
 Plants can be clipped to almost any size.

 Rosemary is super heat tolerant, will thrive along driveways or roadsides.
 Deer are common where we live; they do not touch rosemary.
 The North Carolina Cooperative Extension rates rosemary as highly salt tolerant: plants were found to tolerate direct salt spray.
 Winter hardy to zone 6.
-Each pellet contains 6 to 10 seeds.
+Seeds are primed for fast, even germination.